Zucchini Corn Fritters, 2 points+

-I LOVE CORN and I honestly would put it in everything if The Husband didn’t freak out about corn in his food….he likes it on the side, just not IN IT.
-I realized I had never had a “corn fritter” until Tracey told me they are one of her favorite things to eat.
+I love corn and I honestly would put it in everything if The Husband didn’t freak out about corn in his food….he likes it on the side, just not IN IT.
+I realized I had never had a “corn fritter” until one of my friends told me they are one of her favorite things to eat.

 I decided to “bulk” them up by adding zucchini, peppers and green onion and then “fried” them in nonstick spray versus oil.
 I actually think I might add a little cajun seasoning for my next go round.

-The BEST part is because they are veggie based, you get 4 fritters for only 2 points+ ~ perfect as a light meal with a salad, an appetizer or a snack.
+The best part is because they are veggie based, you get 4 fritters for only 0 WWFreestyle Smartpoints or 2 points+ ~ perfect as a light meal with a salad, an appetizer or a snack.

 INGREDIENTS